The Floyd Rose-Fernandes Connection

 Floyd Rose sees the business advantage of having a European manufacturer and is all-in with the guitar company that has Eddie Van Halen as its public figure and is rapidly becoming the number one guitar brand in the world.

 January 1984: Fernandes hastily publishes its 1984 catalog.
-It advertises the new Schaller unit but says little about it.
-The product page is really the FRT-4 page from the year before with new photos.
+It advertises the new "imported" Schaller unit but says little about it.
+The product page is really the Japanese FRT-4 page from the year before but with new photos.

-For the U.S./international market: only German-made Schaller units are used, including the Focus Series, which are fully built in Japan by ESP.
+For the U.S./international market: only German-made Schaller units are used on Kramer guitars, including the Focus Series, which are fully built in Japan by ESP.

 1984: Fernandes goes a whole catalog year without a counterpart to the Schaller FRT-5.

-Late 1984: Fernandes takes the Japanese FRT-5 prototype/ESP Magician that Fernandes had done all the preliminary work on for Rose and releases it in 1985 as the "Floyd Rose FRT-7."
-It has bent-steel construction, metric screws, a swept-back tail, and oval arches between where the forks meet the top of the tail.
+Late 1984: Fernandes takes the Japanese angled-tail prototype/ESP Magician that Fernandes did all the work on and releases it in 1985 as the "Floyd Rose FRT-7."
+It has bent-steel construction, metric screws, a swept-back tail, and oval arches between where the forks meet the top of the tail, different from the German version.

-1985: Fernandes rebrands their entire Floyd Rose range to "Head Crasher Tremolo System" and presents an expanded product range in the 1986 Fernandes-Burny catalog.
+1986: Fernandes rebrands their entire tremolo range to "Head Crasher Tremolo System" and presents an expanded product range in the 1986 guitar catalog.

-1986: Fernandes has gone from genuine to licensed Floyd Rose systems.
-The '461 patent number is displayed on the baseplate under "Head Crasher"
+1986: Fernandes has gone from producing genuine Floyd Rose products to producing licensed Floyd Rose systems.
+The '461 patent number is displayed on the baseplate under "Head Crasher" inscription.

 1986: Appearing for the first time in the 1986 catalog is the Fernandes "Body Crasher" FRT-8.
 Fernandes claims it as their own, but it was first used by Fresher Guitars in 1985, in their last year of production.
 Yamaha and Aria Pro II also feature it in their 1986 lineups as "RMX" (Yamaha) and "ART-2" (Aria Pro II).
 It has no licensing statement.

-1986 - 1987: In-house redesigns add unique elements (e.g., straight knife edges, saddle height adjustment, bridge-locking device, push-in tremolo arm) and they are used on Fernandes guitars.
+1986 - 1987: In-house redesigns add unique elements to the original Floyd Rose design (e.g., straight knife edges, saddle height adjustment, bridge-locking device, push-in tremolo arm.)

-1987: Fernandes rebrands the entire range again to "FRT Tremolo System".
+1987: Fernandes rebrands its entire range again, this time to "FRT Tremolo System".

 1988 - 1990: Entry-level guitar production begins to shift to Korean manufacturing (Cort, WMIC).